ahme-dev/centerm/README.md

-Centerm is a terminal tool to interact with sound, power and network.
+Centerm is a terminal tool to interact with sound, power, brightness and networking.
 It acts as an interface for a number of tools and unifies what you type as input, though does not do the same with output currently.

 ## Usage
 Specific syntax and commands are shown within the program.
 Functionalities done through the tools are:
 - Get network status and list wifis.
 - Connect to wifis, turn networking on/off.
 - Make hotspots.
+- Control sound, mute and modify it.
-- Get sound level and modify it.
+- Get brightness level and modify it.
 - Get power info.

 These tasks are performed using the supported tools: